opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

 .. ocv:pyfunction:: cv2.VideoWriter([filename, fourcc, fps, frameSize[, isColor]]) -> <VideoWriter object>

-.. ocv:cfunction:: CvVideoWriter* cvCreateVideoWriter( const char* filename, int fourcc, double fps, CvSize frameSize, int isColor=1 )
+.. ocv:cfunction:: CvVideoWriter* cvCreateVideoWriter( const char* filename, int fourcc, double fps, CvSize frame_size, int is_color=1 )
-.. ocv:pyoldfunction:: cv.CreateVideoWriter(filename, fourcc, fps, frameSize, isColor) -> CvVideoWriter
+.. ocv:pyoldfunction:: cv.CreateVideoWriter(filename, fourcc, fps, frame_size, is_color=true) -> CvVideoWriter

 .. ocv:pyfunction:: cv2.VideoWriter.isOpened() -> retval
 .. ocv:pyfunction:: cv2.VideoWriter.open(filename, fourcc, fps, frameSize[, isColor]) -> retval
 .. ocv:pyfunction:: cv2.VideoWriter.write(image) -> None

     :param filename: Name of the output video file.

     :param fourcc: 4-character code of codec used to compress the frames.
 For example, ``CV_FOURCC('P','I','M,'1')``  is a MPEG-1 codec, ``CV_FOURCC('M','J','P','G')``  is a motion-jpeg codec etc.

     :param fps: Framerate of the created video stream.

     :param frameSize: Size of the  video frames.

     :param isColor: If it is not zero, the encoder will expect and encode color frames, otherwise it will work with grayscale frames (the flag is currently supported on Windows only).

 The constructors/functions initialize video writers.
 On Linux FFMPEG is used to write videos; on Windows FFMPEG or VFW is used; on MacOSX QTKit is used.